SerbanL/BORIS/README.md

 BORIS multi-GPU upgrade (also includes all single-GPU and CPU functionality of Boris v3.8 found here: https://github.com/SerbanL/Boris2)

+# NOTES

 !!!
-NOTE !!!
+IMPORTANT !!!
 Currently this is a pre-release version as upgrade is not fully finished (vast majority of codebase is upgraded and usable - compile as usual, instructions below).
 Currently missing Oersted field module and multi-mesh demag; all individual demag and dipole-dipole mesh modules are fully functional.

+All Python scripts from previous versions will work on the new code, however older bsm files no longer compatible.
+To select more than one GPU simply use the selectcudadevice command, but pass it a list of GPU ids, e.g. ns.selectcudadevice([0, 1, 2, 3]) etc.

 Pre-print on multi-GPU upgrade here: https://arxiv.org/abs/2308.08447